Protect clean air, clean water, and public health and conserve working farms, forests, and natural lands

 What are we working on to reach this goal?

 Governor Wolf has worked to protect Pennsylvania’s air, water, and land through smarter energy policy and conservation.
-In 2019, Governor Wolf signed executive orders establishing the first statewide goal to reduce greenhouse gas emissions in Pennsylvania, and instructing the Pennsylvania Department of Environmental Protection (DEP) to join the Regional Greenhouse Gas Initiative (RGGI).
+In 2022, the governor protected 2,264 acres on 32 farms in 18 counties from future development, cementing his promise to preserve working farms.
+Included in Governor Wolf’s 2022-23 budget is funding to create three additional state parks, the first additions to the Department of Conservation and Natural Resources (DCNR) system since 2005.
+In 2019, the governor signed executive orders establishing the first statewide goal to reduce greenhouse gas emissions in Pennsylvania, and instructing the Pennsylvania Department of Environmental Protection (DEP) to join the Regional Greenhouse Gas Initiative (RGGI).
 In keeping with the goal of expanding the use of renewable energy, the Wolf Administration has revived the Solar Energy Program that promotes solar energy projects and clean-energy job creation in the commonwealth.
-In addition, Governor Wolf supports a major clean energy initiative that will produce nearly 50 percent of state government’s electricity through seven new solar energy arrays, marking the largest commitment by any government in the U.S. announced to date.
-In 2019, announced Pennsylvania’s membership in the United State Climate Alliance and released the state’s new climate action plan.
+In addition, Governor Wolf launched a major clean energy initiative that will produce nearly 50 percent of state government’s electricity through seven new solar energy arrays, marking the largest commitment by any government in the U.S. announced to date.
+In 2019, the governor announced Pennsylvania’s membership in the United States Climate Alliance and released the state’s new climate action plan.
 The U.S. Climate Alliance is a bipartisan coalition of governors committed to reducing greenhouse gas emissions.
 Led by state governments, the alliance facilitates state cooperation to accelerate the deployment of climate solutions to help each state achieve its climate goals.

 How are we doing?